 The OECD Guidelines for Multinational Enterprises (the Guidelines) are part of the OECD Declaration on International Investment and Multinational Enterprises, which provides a comprehensive and widely accepted summary of the requirements for responsible business conduct (RBC) helping market participants to meet these requirements.
 First version of the document was issued in 1976 and since then has been amended several times, most recently in 2011, in the light of experiences and emerging needs.
 Over the years, work on the Guidelines has become one of the OECD’s flagship initiatives.

-By November 2020, in addition to the 38 OECD member states, the governments of 12 other countries (Argentina, Brazil, Costa Rica, Egypt, Croatia, Jordan, Kazakhstan, Morocco, Peru, Romania, Tunisia and Ukraine) has joined the OECD Guidelines for Multinational Enterprises.
+By November 2020, in addition to the 38 OECD member states, the governments of 13 other countries (Argentina, Brazil, Bulgaria, Egypt, Croatia, Jordan, Kazakhstan, Morocco, Peru, Romania, Tunisia, Ukraine and Uruguay) has joined the OECD Guidelines for Multinational Enterprises.
 The last country to join in 2021 was Bulgaria.

 At present, the OECD Guidelines for Multinational Enterprises are the most comprehensive set of recommendations on RBC, endorsed by governments who seek to encourage and reinforce positive impact that multinational enterprises can have on sustainable development and on lasting social progress.
 Eleven chapters of the Guidelines cover all major areas of business ethics, including those not covered by other instruments dealing with responsible business conduct.
 However, in areas where it is possible to build on generally accepted international instruments, the OECD Guidelines incorporate the main guidelines of these instruments and provide a conflict resolution mechanism (grievance mechanism) to support their enforcement.